zappag/pyTRACK-CMIP6/README.md

 If you wish to use the individual functions in this module outside of the wrappers, please refer to the documentation included in the `html` folder in this repository about details and usage.

+#### Modifying track wrapper functions

+If you wish to modify any of the track_wrapper functions or add your functions do not forgeto to run:

+pip install -e /path/to/pyTRACK

+to update pyTRACK after any modification.

 #### TRACK Output

 After running a wrapper function, if tracking succeeded, the output will be found in the specified output directory in the following format: